 Oakland Homes For Sale

-With an incredible diversity in people, architecture, culture and topography, Oakland offers an enriched big city experience, yet presents it at a slower and more relaxed pace.
+With an incredible diversity of people, architecture, culture, and topography, Oakland offers an enriched big city experience, yet presents it at a slower and more relaxed pace.
 The many handsome, and truly varied, neighborhoods throughout the city will charm you with their attractive homes, creative architecture and historical significance.
 No matter which area of the city you choose, there is something special to enjoy.
 Unique neighborhoods in the Oakland hills like Hiller Highlands, Skyline-Hillcrest, and Crestmont, deliver sweeping Bay views.
 The Tahoe-like Montclair and Piedmont Pines homes provide quiet calm among the pine and redwood trees.
 Do you enjoy a busy nightlife?
-Try the many restaurants, theaters and art scenes around the Jack London Square, Oakland Downtown and Uptown neighborhoods.
+Try the many restaurants, theaters and art scenes around the Jack London Square, Oakland Downtown, and Uptown neighborhoods.
 Scenic Lake Merritt is the center spot for jogging, biking and slow walks and picnics by residents in the area.
-The immediately adjacent Grand Lake and Lakeshore shops and restaurant combine with the popular weekly Farmer's Market to make this an exciting combination of food and fun.
+The immediately adjacent Grand Lake and Lakeshore shops and restaurant combined with the popular weekly Farmer's Market to make this an exciting combination of food and fun.

 Oakland Real Estate